bitcoin/bitcoin/doc/JSON-RPC-interface.md

 The RPC interface might change from one major version of Bitcoin Core to the next.
 This makes the RPC interface implicitly versioned on the major version.
-The version tuple can be retrieved by e.g. the `getnetworkinfo` RPC in `version`.
+Node version information can be retrieved with the `getversion` RPC.

 Usually deprecated features can be re-enabled during the grace-period of one major version via the `-deprecatedrpc=` command line option.
 The release notes